Bringing People Together in a Diverse World

 The Diversity and Inclusion Science Initiative (DISI) is a signature initiative of the School of Social and Family Dynamics.
 The goal of this initiative is to increase participation of undergraduate and graduate students from historically underrepresented or excluded groups in social science research by providing opportunities for them.

-The Sanford Program for the Advancement of Compassion and Empathy aims to increase students’ capacity to respond empathically and with care and compassion to others in need.
+The Sanford Program for the Advancement of Compassion and Empathy aims to increase students’ capacity to respond respond empathically and compassionately to others in need.
 Developing and implementing college and professional courses will improve the human condition and enhance the quality of care, citizenry, and harmony experienced in young adults’ personal and professional relationships, now and into the future.